Fathers and Children with Physical and Learning Disabilities

 This is a key question in cases of fathers of children with physical or learning disabilities, as feeling involved and taking part in meetings could go a long way to easing the emotional difficulties felt by fathers.

-With the level of factors at play for fathers of children with learning disabilities it can be difficult to prioritise commitments, but as Emma explains the biggest hurdle for most fathers is work:"The main stumbling block for fathers getting involved with their special needs child is work, as it is usually fathers that have more inflexible jobs that stop them going to meetings that can be arranged on short notice.""A positive dialogue with employers is important, while some fathers who inform their bosses of their situation feel that understanding and sympathy wains as time goes on it is important to alert employers of the scenario.""Employers usually allow flexibility when mitigating circumstances are in play, however if fathers feel that work is being too stubborn and is discriminating against the needs of their child it is important to seek legal advice to resolve a dispute at work."
+With the level of factors at play for fathers of children with learning disabilities it can be difficult to prioritise commitments, but as John explains the biggest hurdle for most fathers is work:"The main stumbling block for fathers getting involved with their special needs child is work, as it is usually fathers that have more inflexible jobs that stop them going to meetings that can be arranged on short notice.""A positive dialogue with employers is important, while some fathers who inform their bosses of their situation feel that understanding and sympathy wains as time goes on it is important to alert employers of the scenario.""Employers usually allow flexibility when mitigating circumstances are in play, however if fathers feel that work is being too stubborn and is discriminating against the needs of their child it is important to seek legal advice to resolve a dispute at work."

-Once a positive dialog has been opened with employers fathers will begin to feel more involved once they begin attending meetings for their child, whether this be at school or with a medical professional.
+Once a positive dialogue has been opened with employers fathers will begin to feel more involved once they begin attending meetings for their child, whether this be at school or with a medical professional.

-It can be at meetings that the second hurdle to a father's involvement presents itself, as Emma explains how stereotypical parental roles can establish themselves:"Even when fathers attend meetings they can feel excluded, schools and medical professionals tend to have a habit of talking directly to mothers and can miss engagement opportunities with fathers.""It is important that fathers actively try to be part of meetings, adding insights and asking questions so that the build a repertoire with the professionals holding the meeting."
+It can be at meetings that the second hurdle to a father's involvement presents itself, as John explains how stereotypical parental roles can establish themselves:"Even when fathers attend meetings they can feel excluded, schools and medical professionals tend to have a habit of talking directly to mothers and can miss engagement opportunities with fathers.""It is important that fathers actively try to be part of meetings, adding insights and asking questions so that the build a repertoire with the professionals holding the meeting."